foremast/foremast/README.md

 1. Create logical Spinnaker app (triggered by Git Hook)
 1. Call downstream Job to manage infrastructure
 1. Read configurations from `application-master-{env}.json` and `pipeline.json`
+1. Generates an application and a pipeline in Spinnaker

+1. An infrastructure stage is created in the pipeline which does the following when ran:
     1. Create/modify IAM Profile and Role
     1. Create/skip S3 Archaius application.properties file
     1. Create/modify Security Groups
     1. Create/modify ELB
     1. Create DNS record to ELB
     1. Create/modify application pipeline

 ### Not Used

-1. Create/modify server group/ASG
+- Create/modify server group/ASG

-    * Part of the Pipeline creation
+    - This is part of Spinnaker "deploy" stages and is handled completely by Spinnaker

 ## Technology Used